 In this audio recording, Noreen is in conversation with Rachel Thompson (Research Associate in Information Governance and Public Involvement, in the Department of Population Data Science, Swansea University School of Medicine).
-Rachel’s project is called: “Wales’ Citizen Engagement with Responses to Covid-19”, and in this chat she describes one part of it, which was about running online engagement with members of the public, around attitudes to the track and trace app.
-This episode was recorded […]
+Rachel’s project is called: “Wales’ Citizen Engagement with Responses to Covid-19”, and in this chat she describes one part of it, which was about […]

 Tag: public engagement